How to Add Line Numbers in MS Word [Step-by-Step Pics]

 • Customize line numbers via "Line Numbering Options" in the "Layout" tab, adjusting start number and interval.
 To remove them, choose "None" in the "Line Numbers" menu or suppress for specific paragraphs.

-Have you ever been puzzled about adding line numbers to your Word document?
+Have you ever been curious about adding line numbers to your Word document?
 You’re not alone!
-Microsoft Word, a popular tool for everything from typing scripts to creating legal documents, offers many helpful features, including one that lets you see how many lines are in your document.
+Microsoft Word, a widely-used tool for various purposes, such as composing scripts and drafting legal documents, includes numerous valuable features, including the ability to view line numbers in your document.

-While Word automatically counts characters and words, it doesn’t show line numbers by default.
-But don’t worry, it’s easy to add them.
-In this blog, we’ll guide you through understanding line numbers in Word, things to consider, and detailed steps on how to add line numbers to your entire document or just to certain sections.
+While Word automatically counts characters and words, it does not display line numbers by default.
+However, adding them is straightforward.
+In this guide, we will walk you through understanding line numbers in Word, considerations to keep in mind, and detailed instructions on how to add line numbers to your document or selected sections.

-We’ll also discuss customizing line numbers, removing them, and why they’re useful in your document.
-Get ready to enhance your Word documents with line numbers.
+We will also discuss customizing line numbers, removing them, and the benefits they offer.
+Prepare to enhance your Word documents with line numbers.

 What are Line Numbers in Word?